freifunk-kiel/site-ffki/README.md

 The Freifunk alt-esc firmware is based on our nightly but in a fork from T-X at https://github.com/T-X/gluon.git (BRANCH: pr-gluon-alt-esc which is based on gluon branch v2018.1.x).
-The autoupdater branch is `stable` so it will not get accidentaly updated by a newer other nightly
+The autoupdater branch is `alt-esc`.

 You can always find
 the latest gluon documentation at: